pervezalam777/todo/README.md

   - container component should use loaded data to render child components
   - it should not have any specific UI
   - it should control or use business logic to interact with outer world
+  - container component should only interact with hooks for business logic
 - `component`:
   - component should only render html
   - heavily depend on the props for any functionality
   - it should be dumb component that only and only depends on props
   - also know as presentation component
+  - component can use hooks for UI logic

 ## React covered Topics
 - [component and props](https://reactjs.org/docs/components-and-props.html)